Frequently asked questions

 I was sick on the exam date.
 What should I do now?

-According to UG 7 of the Regulations for First Degree Curricula, if you are unable, because of illness, to be present at the written exam of any course may apply for permission to sit for a supplementary exam of the same course to be held before the beginning of the First Semester of the following academic year.
-You have to make your application to the Examinations Office of the University and submit a completed Form of Medical Certificate to the University Health Service within two weeks of the exam you were unable to attend.
+According to UG 7 (b) of the Regulations for First Degree Curricula, if you are unable, because of illness, to be present at the written exam of any course, you may apply for permission to sit for a supplementary exam of the same course to be held before the beginning of the First Semester of the following academic year.
+You have to make your application to the Examinations Office of the University by submitting a completed Form of Medical Certificate and the original of a sick leave certificate issued by a doctor to the Examination Office within 7 calendar days of the exam you were unable to attend.
 For detailed arrangement, please consult your Faculty Office.